rfong/braille-dotgrid/README.md

 ABCDEFGHIJKLMNOPQRSTUVWXYZ
 abcdefghijklmnopqrstuvwxyz
 0123456789
-’'! ,.;:?
+'! ,.;:?
 ```

+Curly and double quotation marks are converted to `'`.
-Unsupported characters are dropped.
+Otherwise, unsupported characters are dropped.

 ### Todo
-+ curly and double quotation marks
++ proper support for curly and double quotation marks
 + parentheses
 + slashes
 + hyphens, dashes